websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/videos/embedding-videos-into-liferay-assets-and-pages.md

 **Video URL**: Use the Video URL fragment to display internal video files or external YouTube videos.
 Once a URL is added to the fragment, you can configure the following settings:

-* Autoplay: Determine whether the video plays automatically when the page is loaded.
+   * **Autoplay:** Determine whether the video plays automatically when the page is loaded.

-* Loop: Determine whether the video restarts once it's finished.
+   * **Loop:** Determine whether the video restarts once it's finished.

-* Mute: Determine whether the video is muted by default.
+   * **Mute:** Determine whether the video is muted by default.

-* Hide Video Controls: Determine whether users can access video controls.
+   * **Hide Video Controls:** Determine whether users can access video controls.

 **External Video**: Use the eternal video shortcut to embed YouTube, Vimeo, Facebook, and Twitch videos into a page.
-Adding a video opens a modal window where you can either enter a video URL or select from videos and external video shortcuts in Documents and Media.
+Adding a video opens a window for entering a video URL or selecting videos and external video shortcuts in Documents and Media.

 ## Additional Information